zammad/zammad-org/src/en/contribute/style-guide.md

 The documentation stack includes automated checks (linting) to ensure compliance with the style guide and common rules for Markdown files.
 To check if your changes are compliant, run `pnpm lint` to perform the check.
 Some of the recognized problems can be even fixed automatically by running `pnpm lint:fix`.
 Make sure to run the check before committing your changes.
-Otherwise the build of the documentation will fail.
+Otherwise, the build of the documentation will fail.

 The used linting has some built in rules which you can find in [the official repository](https://github.com/DavidAnson/markdownlint/blob/v0.32.1/README.md#rules--aliases){target=_blank}.